BA (Hons)

 Work collaboratively with students across multiple disciplines

-* Guardian University Guide 2024 (out of 55 ranking institutions)
+*Complete University Guide 2025 (out of 83 ranking institutions)

 YouTube video for Why Choose Lincoln